ilyastorunn/daily-historic/documentations/integrations.md

 - CLI now fetches Wikidata entities for each related page, then resolves participant entities and exact dates before Firestore writes.
 - Shared in-memory cache + configurable 4-way concurrency keeps Wikidata lookups under ~15s per run and avoids duplicate requests.
 - Enriched payload is merged with classification output so mobile clients receive `categories`, `era`, `tags`, and participant metadata in a single document.

+### Manual Overrides
+- Optional override file: copy `overrides/events.example.json` to `overrides/events.json` (git-ignored) and edit entries keyed by `eventId`.
+- Fields support category/era/tag overrides, custom media metadata, or `suppress: true` to drop an event from digests.
+- Configure a different path with `INGEST_OVERRIDES_PATH` or let the CLI load the default location automatically.

 ## 4. Category and Era Classification
 1. Define a static lookup table that maps keywords, Wikidata properties, or